 interpret – (verb) to understand as having a particular meaning or significance

 In any other context, interpret would mean to attempt to explain something.
 With art, interpretation is much different.
 It doesn’t mean to give an all-encompassing explanation of the work and the artist’s every intention behind it.
 Although those are great questions to ask, the task is virtually impossible by anyone, even by artists themselves.
-Instead, art interpretation is a collection of subjective perspectives from numerous people gathered to attempt to understand art’s impact on society as a whole.
+Instead, art interpretation is a collection of subjective perspectives from numerous people.

 interact – (verb) designed to respond to the commands, actions, and input of a user

 In-Art runs on people’s input, involvement, and interactions, as well as their desire to talk about art in a place where they will be heard.
 People can interact with artworks, other users, and other platforms of art history and art criticism.
-In-Art wants to generate conversation online, aiming to get people to think about art more often, from different perspectives, and in different contexts.
+In-Art wants to generate conversation online, aiming to get people to think about art more often from different perspectives and contexts.